-Climate Change: Do I need to stop eating meat?
+Climate change: Do I need to stop eating meat?

 - Published

-Almost a quarter of global greenhouse gas emissions comes from agriculture and other land use, according to the United Nations.
+Almost a quarter of global greenhouse gas emissions comes from agriculture and other related land use, according to the United Nations.

 With livestock being one of the main contributors, the government's climate advisers have said the public should be urged to less meat to help protect the planet.